Save money on your purchases by earning redeemable points with Progressive Rewards!

-This project describes how I used an Arduino, motor controller and linear actuators to allow automatic opening and closing of a pair of doors (secret doors; secret bookcase doors!).
-The bookcases were hand made to support fully loaded shelves and have a unique hinge and slide mechanism so the bookcases look like they are resting against the outside wall.
-To open, they slide apart slightly, and pivot inward into the ‘secret lair’ and then slide outward so as to not block too much space inside.
-This part of the project is described in my first Instructable.
+There are three main components to this project, namely, an Arduino microcontroller, a motor controller, and linear actuators, which were used to enable the automatic opening and closing of a pair of doors (i.e., bookshelf secret doors).
+The bookcases were handmade to support fully loaded shelves and have a unique hidden door mechanism (a hinge and slide), so the bookcases look like they are resting against the outside wall.
+To open, the bookcases slide apart slightly, and pivot inward into the ‘secret lair’, then sliding outward to not block too much space inside.

-A key component was the Progressive Automations PA-14 linear actuators.
+A key component was the Progressive Automations PA-14 linear actuator.
 These have sufficient force and speed in a compact size.
 Four 8” linear actuators were used to move both doors.
-One moves the bookcase door along the slides and one pivots around the hinges.
-The 2nd door was a mirror image of the first and required 2 more linear actuators.
+One moves the bookcase door along with the slides, and one pivot around the hinges.
+The second door was a mirror image of the first and required two linear actuators.

-One Arduino Uno was responsible for all inputs, outputs and motor control.
-A RobotPower Multimoto high power quad motor shield provided the power control to the 4 linear actuator motors.
-I look forward to using Progressive Automations linear actuators in other projects I have in mind.
+An Arduino Uno was responsible for all inputs and outputs.
+Additionally, it controlled triggers on the motor driver.
+A RobotPower Multimoto high power quad motor shield provided the power control to the four linear actuator motors.